A set of four frames with 18th-century Klauber engravings in beautiful rectangular frames made of gilded wood

 4. S. Hieronymus Columnae Coeli contremiscunt et pavent.
 Iob.26.11.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own characteristic features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.